-- (a) The responsible person must ensure that energy data is provided to the area retail entity and the distribution entity for each metering installation that is installed in relation to a connection point that relates to the area retail entity or the distribution entity, respectively. - (b) The responsible person must not hinder a generator's or customer's access to metering equipment for the purpose of reading the meter display. - (c) A customer of an area retail entity may request its energy data from that area retail entity.
-With respect to this energy data: - (i) the area retail entity must not unreasonably withhold the energy data from the customer; - (ii) the area retail entity must store the energy data for a minimum of two years; - (iii) the first request for energy data by a customer for the previous two years will be provided free of charge by the area retail entity; - (iv) the area retail entity may impose a reasonable charge for providing energy data on any request from the customer if the customer has been provided with its energy data within the 12 month period prior to the request; and - (v) if the request is for energy data beyond two years, the area retail entity may apply a reasonable charge for providing that data. - (d) For the purposes of paragraph (a), access to energy data must be provided as follows: - where energy data for a type 1, type 2, type 3, type 4 or type 6 metering installation has been collected in accordance with clause 9.4.3, and validated and substituted in accordance with clause 9.4.4, by 5.00 pm on the second business day after that energy data has been collected; or - (ii) where energy data for a type 1 to 4 or type 6 metering installation has been estimated in accordance with clause 9.4.5, by 5.00 pm on the second business day after that energy data has been estimated.
+- (a) The responsible person must ensure that energy data is provided to the area retail entity and the distribution entity for each metering installation that is installed in relation to a connection point or point of supply that relates to the area retail entity or the distribution entity, respectively. - (b) The responsible person must not hinder an isolated generator's or customer's access to metering equipment for the purpose of reading the meter display.

+- (c) A customer of an area retail entity may request its energy data from that area retail entity.
+With respect to this energy data: - (i) the area retail entity must not unreasonably withhold the energy data from the customer; - (ii) the area retail entity must store the energy data for a minimum of two years; - (iii) the first request for energy data by a customer for the previous two years will be provided free of charge by the area retail entity; - (iv) the area retail entity may impose a reasonable charge for providing energy data on any request from the customer if the customer has been provided with its energy data within the 12 month period prior to the request; and - (v) if the request is for energy data beyond two years, the area retail entity may apply a reasonable charge for providing that data. - (d) For the purposes of paragraph (a), access to energy data must be provided as follows: - where energy data for a type 1, type 2, type 3, type 4 or type 6 metering installation has been collected in accordance with clause 9.4.3, and validated and substituted in accordance with clause 9.4.4, by 5.00 pm on the second business day after that energy data has been collected.